In This Article

-For a straight and sleek style like Emma Roberts’s, Citrone applies Davines OI Oil ($20), then blow-dries the hair using a large boar-bristle brush.
-Then, she goes over the whole head with a flatiron—simple and straightforward.
-For texture, she blow-dries the hair and twists each section around a brush to give a slight wave.
-“When that’s finished, I get the one- to one-and-a-half–inch curling iron and wave each section going backward, breaking it up with the Kevin Murphy Hair Resort Beach ($32) to add texture when I’m done,” she says.
+For a straight and sleek style like Taraji P. Henson's, Citrone applies Davines OI Oil ($45) and then blow-dries the hair using a large boar-bristle brush.
+Then, she goes over the whole head with a flat iron—simple and straightforward.
+She blow-dries the hair for texture and twists each section around a brush to give a slight wave.
+“When that’s finished, I get the one- or one-and-a-half-inch curling iron and wave each section going backward, breaking it up with the Kevin Murphy Hair Resort Spray ($35) to add texture when I’m done,” she says.

-So, you’ve got thick hair with a mind of its own, and no way is it going to cooperate and fall into a sleek, cool-girl bob.
+So you’ve got thick hair with a mind of its own, and no way is it going to cooperate and fall into a sleek, cool-girl bob?
 Don’t give up so fast.
-“Thinning out the layers but leaving them long—especially in the back—while leaving the front corners with fewer layers can really work to take out bulk,” she says.
+“Thinning out the layers but leaving them long—especially in the back—while leaving the front corners with fewer layers can really work to take out the bulk,” she says.

 When it comes to styling thick hair into a bob or lob, Citrone says it’s all about the pre-heat prep.
-“I use Kevin Murphy’s Easy Rider Anti-Frizz Creme ($29) if I’m going to blow thick hair straight, or want it to just have a gentle wave,” she shares.
+“I use Kevin Murphy’s Easy Rider Anti-Frizz Crème ($34) if I’m going to blow thick hair straight, or want it just to have a gentle wave,” she shares.

 If you have long strands and aren’t sure if you’re ready for a bob, consider a lob instead.
 “This cut gets rid of all that long hair, but having your hair below your shoulders and skimming your collarbone adds the illusion of length,” Citrone says.